jameslnewell/redux-when/README.md

 Returns a dispatchable Redux action that will be handled by the `redux-when` middleware.
 When dispatched, a `cancel` token will be returned.

-> Note: You MUST dispatch the created action.
+> Note: You MUST dispatch the action created by `once()` otherwise nothing will happen.
   ```js
   store.dispatch(once(() => true, () => {type: 'XYZ'}));
   ```